 Some assumptions and adjustments were necessary to use these data as the basis for the analysis.
 For example, the Department eliminated workers who reported that their weekly hours vary and who provided no additional information on hours worked.
 This was done because the Department cannot estimate effects for these workers since it is unknown whether they work overtime and therefore unknown whether there would be any need to pay for overtime if their status changed from exempt to nonexempt.
 The Department reweighted the rest of the sample to account for this change (i.e., to keep the same total employment estimates).
-This adjustment assumes that the distribution of hours worked by workers whose hours do not vary is representative of hours worked by workers whose hours vary.
-The Department believes that without more information, this is an appropriate assumption.
-The Department believes that
+305 This adjustment assumes that the distribution of hours worked by workers whose hours do not vary is hours and working zero hours in the past week.